kxgames/glooey/docs/how_it_all_works.rst

 (e.g.  a health bar widget would have to redraw itself whenever its health changes, since that's not associated with a change in size).
-The `~Widget._draw()` method first checks to make sure the widget has all of the following information:
+The `~Widget._draw()` method first checks to make sure the widget has all of the following properties defined:

-1. ``self.rect``: a position and size.
+1. `~Widget.rect`: a position and size.
 This information depends on the positions and sizes of all the other widgets in the GUI, and is worked out when the GUI is repacked.
 See `How repacking works`_ for more detail.

-2. ``self.group``: a pyglet graphics group.
+2. `~Widget.group`: a pyglet graphics group.
 This determines how the widget is drawn relative to other widgets, i.e. is it on top, is it translated, is it clipped, etc.  The widget's group comes from its parents.
 See `How regrouping works`_ for more detail.

-3. ``self.batch``: a pyglet graphics batch.
+3. `~Widget.batch`: a pyglet graphics batch.
 This keeps all the vertex data for the whole GUI as contiguous as possible for efficient rendering.
 You can find more information about what a batch is and how it's used in the `pyglet documentation`__.
 The whole GUI shares a single batch, and that batch is stored in the root widget, so a widget just needs to be attached to the hierarchy to have access to the batch.

 __ http://pyglet.readthedocs.io/en/latest/programming_guide/graphics.html#batched-rendering